HawaiianSpy/blipvert/README.md

 After looking at the code, you may be asking yourself, "Why the heck would I *ever* want to convert a Y41P bitmap to IYU2?"
 Probably never, nowadays.
 Yet, I would suggest you view this act of video programming obsessive-compulsive disorder like achieveing a gold badge on HackerRank before it was cool.
 Instead of whiling away the hours moving nonsensecal numbers around in random arrays, as one does on HackerRank, at least I had some, more or less, useful code to show for it afterwards. =:D

-Regarding testing: The common transform functions were tested back in the day using this process:

-1. Run a webcam through a DirectShow filter graph.
-2. Insert one of the transform functions into the graph.
-3. Transform whatever the output bitmap was into a format that can be displayed by a video renderer.
-4. Does it look like the same video stream that went in?
-If so, "pass."
-If not, "fail."

-I'm working on a complete unit test suite for all of the transforms and the utility functions.
+As of 25 July, 2021, Blipvert now has a complete unit test suite that exercises all the code in the transforms.

 Regards,